cortexlabs/cortex/docs/cluster-management/cli.md

   cortex cluster info [flags]

 Flags:
-  -c, --config string        path to a cluster configuration file -e, --environment string   environment to use (default "asdf") -d, --debug                save the current cluster state to a file -h, --help                 help for info
+  -c, --config string   path to a cluster configuration file -e, --env string      environment to use (default "aws") -d, --debug           save the current cluster state to a file -h, --help            help for info
 ```

 ## cluster update